hnamdev21/landing-page-smart-banking/README.md

 #### Features:

 - Just one page
-- Have responesive for mobile, tablet, small srceen and big screen
+- Have some small animation

 ## Install and Run Project